 I pulled a shorter cannon pinion and hour wheel from one of my donor movements.

+I fitted a new watch strap because the old one was falling apart.
 What do you think of this Bulova Sea King?
 Do you have a similar one or would you like to add one to your collection?
 Let me know in the comments below.